alfab3/PhysicsNotes/Physics Notes/Math Methods/Calculus of Variations/Examples/Boas/Example 3.md

-Let's find the geodesics in a plane again, this time using the [[Euler's Equation]] as you will do in problems.
+Let's find the geodesics in a plane again, this time using the [[Euler's Equation Boris]] as you will do in problems.

 We are to minimize
 $$\begin{align} \int^{x_2}_{x_1}\sqrt{1+y'^2}dx\end{align}$$